Ibexian/EastMeetsKitchen/_posts/2016-08-02-fluffy-scallion-pancakes-'shou-zhua-bing'.md

     <img src="/images/219-23.jpg">
 </figure>

 With shou zhua bing, you don't simply pan-fry the pancakes.
-After both sides are cooked, you take tongs or a chopstick and tear up layers of the pancake exposing the insides.
+After both sides are cooked, you take tongs or chopsticks and tear up layers of the pancake exposing the insides.
 You then scrunch up the pancake, which exposes even more layers and makes the entire pancake fluffier.